The SR-17 Shaded Fuel Break Project

 Anyone who lives around or travels along State Route 17 — otherwise known as Highway 17 — should be concerned about the possibility of wildfire.

-The SR17 Shaded Fuel Break Project is part of a larger plan to target evacuation routes in California’s WUIs (Wildland Urban Interfaces).
+The SR-17 Shaded Fuel Break Project is part of a larger plan to target evacuation routes in California’s WUIs (Wildland Urban Interfaces).
 A WUI is a zone where wildland (undeveloped land) meets urban development, like much of the Santa Cruz Mountains.
-Evacuation routes in WUIs are among the most vulnerable during a wildfire incident.
+The state of emergency proclaimed by Governor Newsom identified 35 areas most vulnerable to wildfire, including the 6.5 mile stretch of SR-17 between the Town of Los Gatos and Summit Road.
+Fuel reduction efforts along this evacuation route will also include parts of communities adjacent to the highway such as Redwood Estates and Chemeketa Park.

-In addition to protecting people and property, the SR17 Shaded Fuel Break Project will help protect the 6.5 mile stretch of SR17 between Summit Road and Los Gatos.
-Critical infrastructure, like power transmission and distribution lines, San Jose Water Company’s water treatment plant at Lexington Reservoir, Chemeketa Park’s water intake, and CAL FIRE’s Alma Fire Station & Helitack Base will also be protected by the shaded fuel break.
+Critical infrastructure, such as power transmission and distribution lines, San Jose Water Company’s water treatment plant at Lexington Reservoir, Chemeketa Park’s water intake, and CAL FIRE’s Alma Fire Station & Helitack Base will be protected by the shaded fuel break.

 Firesafe17.com will provide residents and drivers with information about what to expect around Highway 17 during the project.
 The website will be updated with maps and current project details as information becomes available.

 The SR17 Shaded Fuel Break Project is a collaboration between these public agencies and is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment.